OSCAR is currently under heavy development, so all parts

 terminal interface.

-The installation steps (specifically the precompliation) requires at least 6GB of free memory.
+at least 6GB of free memory.

 Windows

 Recall that your WSL Subsystem should have at least 6GB of free memory for the installation step (specifically, the precompilation).
-Please consult the official instructions to learn how to adjust your WSL.
+Please note that the memory available

 macOS